Congressional Research Service

 scores of federal agencies for public use.

-network of the U.S. federal government, with searchable
+network of the U.S. federal government, for access to

 Federal Digital System-- From the US Government Printing Office, identifies public information resources within the three branches of the federal government (including electronic information resources), describes the information available in these resources, and assists in obtaining the information.
 The Catalog of U.S. Government Publications is "the finding tool for federal publications that includes descriptive records for historical and current publications and provides direct links to those that are available online."